stfc/alc_trajectory/cmake_building.md

     Start 10: test10
 1/1 Test #10: test10 ...........................***Failed    0.62 sec
-*** Check for generated files against reference data *** SUCCESS !!!
-OUTPUT passed the test
+*** Check for generated files against reference data *** FAILURE !!!
+OUTPUT has NOT passed the test
 SUCCESS !!!
 TRACK_CHEMISTRY passed the test
 FAILURE !!!
 RDF has NOT passed the test
 SUCCESS !!!
-OCF passed the test
+OCF_ALL passed the test
 SUCCESS !!!
 OCF_AVG passed the test
 SUCCESS !!!
-TCF passed the test
+TCF_ALL passed the test
 SUCCESS !!!
 TCF_AVG passed the test
 SUCCESS !!!
 RES_TIMES passed the test
 *** Test FAILED ****************************